-- 5. Supply appropriate heating element and control power circuits to TB7 and TB8 as shown in the field wiring diagram.
-Note: status and power entry is generally at the base of the unit but may also be on the side with the use of liquid tight fittings. - 6.
-Power up the heating element circuit at TB8 first so the elements have power available if there is a heat demand. - 7.
+- 4. The unit may be secured to the wall with the 4 mounting brackets supplied with the unit. - 5.
+If not pre- mounted, install the status board in a suitable enclosure in a non-hazardous dry location. - 6.
+Run separate conduits; one for the status board cable and one for the appropriate heating and control power circuits. - 7.
 Power up the control circuit.
 The "Blower Speed Running Level" bar graph should light up and the blower will receive a boost start voltage to allow the fan to start in cold climates (this occurs every time the unit is powered up).
 The "Blower Speed" will then drop to the preset idle speed and in approx. 1-2 minutes will adjust to meet the preset "Set Level" as set by Dexon.
 The "Running Level" bar graph should settle to match the "Set Level".
 At this point if they do not line up the installer must re-peg the running level to match the set level in order to mark the starting point for the blower speed with clean filters.
 The "Running Level" will then increase as the filter saturates.
 This is done on the back of the status board by moving a jumper to match the "Running Level" (see figure below).
 Please note if the optional alarm module is used it will have to be removed to access the jumper bar.